-The study concludes that the 2nd year Education students lack vocabulary and comprehension in translating Mathematical Word Problems into Mathematical Expressions.
+The study concluded that the 2^{nd} year Education students lack vocabulary and comprehension in translating Mathematical Word Problems into Mathematical Expressions.
 The different terminologies that were utilized in the word problems were misunderstood and misused.
-The respondents lack semantic knowledge because they didn't decode the meaning of the words correctly.
-Hence, it led them to wrong answers.
-Moreover, the following are the terms that the respondents misconceived in translating word problems into mathematical expressions: less than, at most, twice of x, together and divides.
+The respondents lack semantic knowledge because they did not decode the meaning of the words correctly.
+Hence, it led them to wrong answers from the given assessment.
+Moreover, the following are the terms that the respondents misconceived in translating word problems into mathematical expressions: less than, atmost, twice of x, together and divides.